Addressable RGB 60-LED Strip, 5V, 2m (High-Speed TM1804)

-Clearance: These high-speed TM1804-based LED strips are on clearance and will be discontinued when the remaining stock is gone.
-They are being replaced by similar, newer WS2812B-based strips.
+Discontinuation notice: These high-speed TM1804-based LED strips have been replaced by similar, newer WS2812B-based strips.
 The new strips use almost the same control interface, so you can use the same code to control either of them and you can chain one type to the other.
 However, the two types of strips have different, incompatible connectors, and the order of the red and green channels in the protocol is swapped: the TM1804 colors are sent in red-green-blue order while the WS2812B colors are sent in green-red-blue order.

 These RGB LED strips are an easy way to add complex lighting effects to a project.
 A dedicated driver IC for each LED allows you to control the color and brightness of each LED independently.
 The strips are available in lengths of 1 meter (30 LEDs), 2 meters (60 LEDs), and 5 meters (150 LEDs).

 Weatherproof coating and 3M adhesive backing on an addressable RGB LED strip.

 - Individually addressable RGB LEDs (30 LEDs per meter)

 - 24-bit color control (8-bit PWM per channel); 16.8 million colors per pixel

 - 5 V operating voltage

 - 3M adhesive backing